 Simple Changes to Prevent Your MacBook Pro Retina Overheating

-Is your Macbook Pro overheating to the point where you can’t even hold it in your lap?
-The issues go beyond your discomfort—computers operating at higher temperatures won’t last very long, as the components tend to wear out faster than a computer operating at normal temperatures.
+Is your MacBook Pro retina overheating to the point where you can’t even hold it in your lap?
+The issues go beyond your discomfort—computers operating at higher temperatures won’t last very long.
 Keeping your computer at a reasonable temperature is good for both your comfort and your pocketbook.